Intellimenta/DataBot/docs/admin_guide/getting_started.md

 - **Manage Semantic Layer and Metadata**
     - You can provide business metrics, domain-knowledge and descriptions at database, table and column-level (Admin Panel > Database Connections > [DB Name] > Semantic Layer and Metadata Management).
-    - You should add descriptions only when it's actually helpful.
-For example, the column sale_date does not need a description, but a column like abc23 would.
     - The `db schema` command shows you what data is shared with the LLM when you ask a question.
 - **Email Setup**
 Setup email (Settings > Admin Panel > Email Setup) so new users can verify their email address.
 It's also used for password-reset functionality.